TippyLion28/PyFlyff/README.md

 Alt Control: You can set a hotkey on the Main Client to send a direct command to the Alt Client.
 Good if you don't want to use the Mini Ftool, but still want to command your FS/RM to heal you without having to alt+tab.

-Reset Hotkeys: Clear the variables values from Mini Ftool and Alt Control keys as well as the variable containing the value that is used to identify which windows is the Main Client and which window is the Alt Client.
+Reset Hotkeys: Clear the variables values from Mini Ftool and Alt Control keys as well as the variable containing the value that is used to identify which window is the Main Client and which window is the Alt Client.
 Good in case you want to switch keys on both Mini Ftool and Alt Control without the need of completly restarting the PyFlyff Client.

 User Agent: This is optional.
 User Agent is the software that is being used during the interaction of any web content, you can leave it alone and it will use the default User Agent, or, you can set any User Agent to spoof yourself.
 I added it just in case.